 The Chase Sapphire Reserve

 It also offers a credit of up to $100 every four years to cover the cost of either Global Entry or TSA PreCheck.
-Lastly, it provides a Priority Pass lounge membership that will get you into thousands of airport lounges and restaurants across the world, among many other premium benefits.
+It also provides a Priority Pass lounge membership that will get you into thousands of airport lounges and restaurants across the world, among many other premium benefits.

 The card earns 50,000 Chase Ultimate Rewards Points after spending a total of $4,000 in the first three months of card membership.